 After you have wrested with word choices, selected appropriate verses and seasoned your message with kind sentiments, you will have another task: The presentation.
 Communicating your funeral message cordially will allow your thoughts to shine.
 A poor presentation can distract mourners and minimize your message.
 The following are some points to help you present your message:

-- Time-You likely have much to say about the deceased.
+You likely have much to say about the deceased.
 However, your funeral message should not dominate the service.
-After your have written the message, time it.
+After you have written the message, time it.
 If it takes you longer than five minutes to present it, consider trimming it to include key points.

-- Relax-- Take deep breaths to calm yourself if you feel overwhelmed.
+Take deep breaths to calm yourself if you feel overwhelmed.
 Speak slowly and focus on relaxing.
 If seeing your emotional loved ones sitting there makes it too difficult to speak, find something on the back wall to focus on instead as you speak.

 If you are expected to deliver funeral messages, don't fret.
 Instead, focus on honoring the deceased, connecting with others and healing.